Office of the Superintendent of Financial Institutions

 All capital requirements for which it is possible to obtain credit for reinsurance may be calculated net of registered reinsurance.
 For example, policy liabilities ceded under registered reinsurance arrangements are excluded from the policy liability cash flows used to calculate all LICAT insurance risk components.

-The 2.5% credit risk requirement for registered reinsurance assets may be reduced in accordance with this section using the substitution approach described in section 10.4.3 if the asset is secured by collateral meeting the conditions in the introduction to section 3.2 and in section 3.2.2Footnote 11, or a guarantee (including a letter of credit) meeting the conditions in section 3.3.
+The 2.5% credit risk requirement for registered reinsurance contracts held may be reduced in accordance with this section using the substitution approach described in section 10.3.3 if the asset is secured by collateral meeting the conditions in the introduction to section 3.2 and in section 3.2.1Footnote 10, or a guarantee (including a letter of credit) meeting the conditions in section 3.3.

 If an unregistered reinsurance arrangement transfers on-balance sheet asset risks to the reinsurer, the ceding insurer does not receive any credit for these requirements, as the credit risk factor assigned to the unregistered reinsurer is effectively 100% and does not lead to a credit under the substitution approach.